 Patients who had any concussive symptoms or signs should not return to play that day and are advised to rest.
 School and work activities, driving, alcohol, excessive brain stimulation (eg, using computers, television, video games), and physical exertion should be avoided during early recovery to prevent prolongation or exacerbation of the symptoms (1 Treatment reference Sports activities are a common cause of concussion, a form of mild traumatic brain injury.
 Symptoms include loss of consciousness, confusion, memory difficulties, and other signs of brain dysfunction... read more ).

-No drugs have been shown to improve recovery from concussion, but specific symptoms can be treated with appropriate drugs (eg, acetaminophen or nonsteroidal anti-inflammatory drugs [NSAIDs] for headache).
+No drugs have been shown to improve recovery from concussion, but specific symptoms can be treated with appropriate medications (eg, preferably acetaminophen, or alternatively nonsteroidal anti-inflammatory drugs [NSAIDs] for headache).